ssvlabs/ssv/docs/specs/NETWORKING.md

 [libp2p's Kademlia DHT](https://github.com/libp2p/specs/tree/master/kad-dht) offers similar features, and even a more complete implemetation of Kademlia DHT.
 Discv5 design is loosely inspired by the Kademlia DHT, but unlike most DHTs no arbitrary keys and values are stored.
 Instead, the DHT stores and relays node records.

+Libp2p's Kad DHT will allow to advertise and find peers by multiple keys, e.g. topics/subnets.
 As `ENR` has a size limit (`< 300` bytes), and therefore discv5 won't support multiple key/value pairs.
-On the other hand, using libp2p's Kad DHT will allow to advertise and find peers by multiple keys, e.g. topics/subnets.

 Notes:
-- discv5 specifies [Topic Index](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-rationale.md#the-topic-index) that should help to look for relevant nodes
+- discv5 specifies [Topic Index](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-rationale.md#the-topic-index) that help to lookup relevant nodes in a smaller set of nodes, currently not fully implemented
 - [discv5 specs](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md#comparison-with-other-discovery-mechanisms) details why discv5 was chosen over libp2p Kad DHT in Ethereum.

 In `v0` discv5 is used, `v1` TBD, this section will be updated once that work is complete.